e04/khmer-web-ime/README.md

 No configure is required for your computers.
 Just only open the URL and type your keyboard.

+## Feature

+- Using Web Worker for fluent UX

+- Smart suggestion with multilple correction algorithms

 ## Requirements

 The latest version of Google Chrome is required.